Flat Rolled = 52.7 Shipping Days of Supply

 Latest in SMU Data and Models

-SMU survey: Mills less willing to talk price on sheet, plate
+SMU survey: More sheet buyers find mills willing to talk price

-The percentage of steel buyers saying mills were willing to negotiate spot pricing has fallen for all products SMU surveys, according to our most recent survey data.
+The percentage of sheet buyers finding mills willing to negotiate spot pricing rose or remained relatively flat on the products SMU surveys, while plate slumped, according to our most recent survey data.